Texthead1/Runes/Docs/SkylanderFormat.md

 * Heroic Challenges are sprawled out over 2 different areas.
 One `uint32_t` at block 0x0d/0x29, offset 0x06, and another `uint24_t` at block 0x12/0x2e, offset 0x04.
 * The first one of these accords to the Heroic Challenges in Spyro's Adventure, and the second one the Heroic Challenges introduced in Giants.
-* Each bit corresponds to a boolean whether or not the heroic challenge has been complete by the Skylander.
+* Each bit corresponds to a boolean indicating whether or not the heroic challenge has been complete by the Skylander.
 * Their offset into the bit field is the same as their internally stored identifier.
 For Giants Heroics, add 32 to their offset to reveal the true heroic ID.
 This essentially means that if you append the Giants heroic bytes to the start of the SSA heroic bytes, then using their ID would give you the corresponding bit.
 * Assume `SSA` refers to the 4 bytes for SSA heroics, and `SG` for the other 3 bytes.